 All five counties in northwest Oregon have been growing over the long run and are expected to continue doing so.

-Benton County (aka the Corvallis Metropolitan Area) provided 36 percent of the area’s total population and 44 percent of the growth in 2017.
-Benton County has been adding jobs, partly because its sizeable health care industry expanded.
-The county’s resident population increased by 1,255 in 2017.
+Benton County (aka the Corvallis Metropolitan Area) provided 36 percent of the area’s total population and 42 percent of the growth in 2018.
+Benton County has been adding jobs, partly because its sizeable health care and public education sectors have both expanded.
+The county’s resident population increased by 1,015 in 2018.

 Despite being hit hard by the recession, Columbia County has been adding people.
 Columbia’s population growth is fueled by its higher birth rate and its proximity to the rest of the Portland metropolitan area.
 Housing in the county is typically much less expensive than in adjoining Washington County, which is attractive to commuters.
-The county’s population grew by 550 in 2017.
+The county’s population grew by 555 in 2018, the same amount as in 2017.

 Clatsop County has had the fastest growth of the non-metro counties in Northwest Oregon.
-The county added 595 residents in 2017.
-The county has had an average growth rate of 0.7 percent since 2010, second only to Benton County.
+The county added 380 residents in 2018, a drop from the previous year.
+The county has had an average growth rate of 0.7 percent since 2010, second to only Benton County.
 The county’s population is older on average than Columbia County and relies more on migration for population growth.

 Lincoln County also relies heavily on migration for population growth.
-The county added 225 residents in 2017, fewer than it did in 2016, but the county has grown moderately since the recession.
+The county added 250 residents in 2018, up slightly from 2017.
+The county has grown moderately since the recession, about 0.6 percent per year.
 The county attracts retirees, and the recovery of the stock market and national housing prices have probably helped people who want to retire to Oregon’s beautiful coast.

-Tillamook County’s population is distinctly older than the other counties.
+Tillamook County’s population is nearly as old as Lincoln County’s.
 Deaths often outnumber births and the county relies on migration for growth.
-The county’s population increased by 255 in 2017.
-This number has been increasing steadily for the past few years.
-The county has had the slowest rate of growth of the five counties in the period from 2010 to 2017.
+The county’s population increased by 220 in 2018.
+This was down slightly from the previous year but still in line with pre-recession growth.
+The county has had the slowest rate of growth of the five counties in the period from 2010 to 2018.

 Corvallis is by far the largest city in the five-county area, and the only metropolitan area.
 It also accounts for nearly two-thirds of the growth in Benton County.
 The next largest “city” in Benton County isn’t a city itself; it’s an area commonly called North Albany and is part of the city of Albany, which lies mostly in Linn County.
-Preliminary population estimates for 2017 aren’t yet available for North Albany so it is included in the Other category, but the area has about 7,600 residents, and is adding around 400 people per year.
+Preliminary population estimates for 2018 aren’t yet available for North Albany so it is included in the Other category.
+The area has about 7,700 residents and added around 100 people in 2017.

 Clatsop County’s fastest growing cities have been Seaside and Warrenton, which are on the coast and have land for development.
-Astoria has been hampered by a shortage of buildable land, but had a growth spurt and caught up with Seaside’s growth rate.
+Astoria has been hampered by a shortage of buildable land.
+Astoria has had a growth spurt recently and has nearly caught up with Seaside’s growth rate.
 About one-third of this county’s population resides in unincorporated areas.
 Clatsop County’s major population centers are along the coast and the Columbia River.

-Most of Columbia’s recent population increase has been concentrated in the southern portion, such as Scappoose and St. Helens, where commuting distances to the core Portland job market are shorter, and in unincorporated parts of the county.
+Most of Columbia County’s recent population increase has been concentrated in the southern portion, such as Scappoose and St. Helens, where commuting distances to the core Portland job market are shorter and in unincorporated parts of the county.
 About 46 percent of the county’s population resides in unincorporated areas.
 Most of Columbia County’s population is on the flat bottomlands next to the Columbia River.
 The only major interior community is Vernonia, located in the southwest portion of the county.
-Vernonia has experienced a drop in population since 2010, probably due to a large flood the town experienced.
+Vernonia has experienced a drop in population since 2010, probably due in part to a large flood the town experienced.

 Tillamook County has the smallest population of the five counties in northwest Oregon and its cities are also smaller.
 About 63 percent of the county’s population lives in unincorporated areas.
-The city of Tillamook has gained only 10 people since 2010.
+The city of Tillamook has not really gained people since 2010.
 Almost all the growth has occurred in unincorporated areas.